dxw/playbook/_includes/sections/working-here/your-pay-pension-and-other-benefits.md

 Director will provide a written response.

-If you disagree with this response or the matter remains unresolved, you may appeal by respond in writing.
+If you disagree with this response or the matter remains unresolved, you may appeal by responding in writing.
 A further meeting will be arranged and the Managing Director will again respond in writing.
 This decision will be final.

 #### Disciplinary procedure